taylordownes/Stock-analysis/README.md

 Some of the challenges in this analysis were debugging the macros and creating a clean readable VBA script.
 The debugging process required a precise analysis of the code to determine where the errors were generating.
 Creating a clean and readable VBA script became much clearer in the refactoring stage of the analysis.

 ## Results
-In terms of our refactoring results, we started by copying the code for creating header rows, initializing arrays for tickers, activating the worksheet, and getting the number of rows to loop over.
+In terms of the refactoring results, we started by copying the code for creating header rows, initializing arrays for tickers, activating the worksheet, and getting the number of rows to loop over.
 The refactoring steps and code (starting at 1a) were as follows:

     Sub AllStocksAnalysisRefactored()